aws-samples/aws-modernization-with-trend-micro/content/60_Finding_and_Remediating/6003_AWS_SQS_and_SNS.md

 ![scenario2](/images/scenario3.png)

-#### 1. Log in to Trend Micro - Cloud One,  choose Conformity, select the account on your left that you have integrated for this workshop, and then click in Browser All Checks
+#### 1. Log in to Trend Micro - Cloud One,  choose Conformity, select the account on your left that you have integrated for this workshop, and then click in Browse All Checks

 ![la2_s3](/images/lab_s3_1.png)